Carrie Barefoot Dickerson: Opposition to nuclear power plant

 In 1973 the Public Service Company of Oklahoma (PSO) announced plans to build the Black Fox nuclear power plant near Inola.
 When Dickerson read the news, she began researching the health and environmental risks that could be posed by the power plant.
 Her findings were largely based on environmental damage caused by effluent from the World War II-era Manhattan Project.
 She and another activist, Ilene Younghein, of nearby Oklahoma City, formed CASE (Citizens' Action for Safe Energy), to educate the public about the potential dangers.

 Following Dickerson's lead, other anti-nuclear organizations were formed in the area, and citizens from all walks of life and ethnic groups joined in the battle.
 Finally, on February 16, 1982, PSO announced the cancellation of the proposed project.

 Legacy

 The Carrie Dickerson Lifetime Achievement Award, presented by the Oklahoma Sustainability Network, is named in her honor.

+She wrote the autobiography "Aunt Carrie's War Against the Black Fox Nuclear Power Plant", which was published in 1995.